 The Department of Campus Recreational Services offers a multifaceted program that is designed to encourage positive lifestyle choices and promote lifelong learning through both wellness and physical activity for Binghamton University students, faculty and staff.
 More information on program offerings, the registration process, and faculty and staff fees is available by calling 607-777-PLAY(7529) or online at http://play.binghamton.edu.

-The Recreation Center at the East Gym houses a 10,000 square foot fitness center, FitSpace, swimming pool, basketball, volleyball and badminton courts, three multipurpose rooms, a Wellness Suite, an Outdoor Pursuits rental center and locker rooms.
-Faculty and staff have access to check in to the Recreation Center on Mondays-Fridays from 5:45 a.m. to 12:30 p.m. for morning and lunchtime open recreation activities only.
+The Recreation Center at the East Gym houses a 10,000 square foot fitness center, FitSpace, a five-lane indoor swimming pool, basketball, volleyball and badminton courts, three multipurpose rooms, a Wellness Suite, an Outdoor Pursuits rental center and locker rooms.
+Faculty and staff have access to check in to the Recreation Center on Mondays-Fridays from 6:00 a.m. to 12:30 p.m. for morning and lunchtime open recreation activities only.
 All other access requires membership.

 Open Recreation programming provides unstructured activities and drop-in hours for basketball, volleyball, badminton, pickleball, swimming, disc golf, tennis, walking/jogging, racquetball and squash.
+No advanced registration is needed for outdoor activities such as disc golf, tennis and walking/jogging on the track.
 These activities are designed to meet the overall needs and interests of the university community for informal recreation.
 Schedules vary and are posted online.

 The Fitness and Wellness area offers a variety of programming for the University community.
-FitSpace has 65 cardio machines, over 70 strength training stations, a functional training area and room for stretching.
-Group Fitness offers members up to 100 different classes a week, including yoga, Zumba, spinning and BodyPump.
+The FitSpace fitness center has 65 cardio machines, over 70 strength training stations, a functional training area and room for stretching.
+Group Fitness offers members a variety of different classes a week, including yoga, Zumba, spinning and Les Mills BodyPump.
 The Wellness Services Suite provides clientele with the opportunity to work one-on-one with a personal trainer and registered dietician or relax and get a massage.
 Specialty Wellness classes foster mind and body wellness through seminars, activities and workshops which cover a diverse range of topics.
-Intramural Sports programming offers competitive and recreational athletic activities within a variety of individual and team sports.
-Individual sports may include tennis, racquetball, billiards and table tennis.
-Team sports may include flag football, basketball, volleyball, indoor & outdoor soccer, softball, dodgeball, kickball, bowling and arena flag football.
-Our 130,000-square-foot lighted turf complex expands opportunities for the more than 6,000 students who take part in intramural and club sports annually.